 We also still offer clay Family Portraits.
 They are personalised and have always been so popular.
 They kept me going from March through April and May.
 Not in a financial way at all, more in a comforting and reassuring way that it wasn’t all gone overnight.

 My two children really struggled with the physical business gone.
 When we closed the studio I found them looking at me and wondering who their mum is without the studio?
 It was my greatest fear; what am I without Giddy Studios, it’s all they and I have known for so long.
-I had to dig in the theory of you are yourself and not defined by what you do.
-So I really had to dig deep and think – hang on, you will be ok, you are not summed up by having a physical space.
+I had to dig into the theory of you are yourself and not defined by what you do.
+I really had to dig deep and think – you will be ok, you are not summed up by having a physical space.
 It will be ok.
 Thankfully we are all starting to feel better now.

 How many were on your team and were they with Giddy Studios long?